-Apart from appearing in more than 150 murder cases throughout his career, he deals with all types of serious and high profile crime including, gangland crime, serious sexual offences, drugs offences, prison riots, fraud, animal rights cases and every type of conspiracy and joint enterprise case.
+Apart from appearing in more than 150 murder cases throughout his career, he deals with all types of serious and high profile crime, including international drugs and money laundering cases, gangland crime, serious sexual offences, drugs offences, prison riots, fraud, animal rights cases and every type of conspiracy and joint enterprise case.

 Examples of high profile cases representing the Defence conducted by this Queens Counsel.

 R v J & others (Manchester Crown Court) – Conspiracy to Murder.
 This was an organised revenge attack following the assassination of a well known underworld figure named Massey, who was shot to death outside his front door.
 The revenge attack resulted in a woman and child being shot as they opened their front door.
 All the other defendants charged were convicted of all charges, whereas this Defendant was acquitted of all charges.
 (Verdict – Not Guilty)

 R v H & others (Manchester Crown Court) – Conspiracy to Murder.
 This was a highly organised and professional gangland assassination.
 The victim was tracked with an electronic tracker and then shot in a pub car park before eventually being found dead outside the door of a local police station.
 This case is said to have had more digital and telephone evidence than any previous case in Britain.
 All the Defendants were convicted except one, who was said to be an organiser.
 (Verdict – Not Guilty)